 Earnings are the company’s profits.
 In other words, earnings represent the net income of a company.

-In addition, earnings can also be referred to as the pre-tax income of a company.
-In this context, there are many variations of earnings measures such as earnings before taxes (EBT), earnings before interest and taxes (EBIT), and earnings before interest, taxes, depreciation & amortization (EBTIDA).
+Also, earnings can be referred to as the pre-tax income of a company.
+In such a context, there are many variations of earnings measures such as earnings before taxes (EBT), earnings before interest and taxes (EBIT), and earnings before interest, taxes, depreciation & amortization (EBTIDA).
 Also, companies commonly report earnings per share (EPS), which indicates their earnings on a per-share basis.